Evelyn Scott (writer)

 Evelyn Scott (born Elsie Dunn, January 17, 1893 – August 3, 1963) was an American novelist, playwright and poet.
 A modernist and experimental writer, she "was a significant literary figure in the 1920s and 1930s, but she eventually sank into critical oblivion".

 Personal life

 Dunn was born in Clarksville, Tennessee, and spent her younger years in New Orleans, Louisiana.
 She wrote about her childhood in her autobiographical Background in Tennessee.

 Dunn's first husband was Frederick Creighton Wellman.
 He was a married man when they met and dean of the School of Tropical Medicine at Tulane.
 Both took on pseudonyms when they ran away to Brazil together in 1913.
 He became Cyril Kay-Scott and she took Scott as her surname.
 The two had a son, Creighton, before divorcing in 1928.
 She also had an affair with Owen Merton, father of Thomas Merton.

-Scott married the English writer John Metcalfe in 1930.
+Scott married the English writer John Metcalfe, with whom she led a life of financial want and psychological instability, in 1930.